LukeMathWalker/pavex/docs/getting_started/quickstart.md

 }
 ```

+Leave it running in the background and open a new terminal window.

-## Issue your first request
+### Issue your first request

-Let's issue our first request to the API.
+Let's issue your first request to a Pavex application!
 The template project comes with a `GET /api/ping` endpoint to be used as health check.
-Let's hit it!
+Let's hit it:

 ```bash
 # (1)!